chris-wolcen/PoE-Tweaker/README.md

 # PoE Tweaker

 Fine-tuning utility for the game Path of Exile, featuring performance tweaks coming from community efforts in attempt to make this game run smoother.
-Contains some extra performance boosting features, known from paid utilities heavily advertised on Steam (but completely free!).
+Contains some extra performance boosting features, known from paid utilities heavily advertised on Steam (but completely FREE).
 Programmed to be as easy to use as possible.
 Just set and forget!

 ### Preview